dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 dlt will upload the data in Parquet files (or JSONL, if configured) to the bucket and then use `COPY INTO` statements to ingest the data into Databricks.

-For more information on staging, see the [staging support](#staging-support) section below.
+For more information on staging, see the [Staging support](#staging-support) section below.

 ## Supported file formats
 * [Parquet](../file-formats/parquet.md) supported when staging is enabled.